So, you’ve decided to buy life insurance for your child. Smart move! Here’s what you need to know to get started.

 With the Gerber Life Grow Up Plan® whole life insurance for children, you can lock in the best possible rate now while your child is young and healthy, and that rate will never increase.
 Even when your child becomes an adult at age 21 and becomes the policy owner!
 That’s because rates are based on the age of your child when you apply for a policy.

 In addition, you’ll have a life insurance policy that builds cash value over time, a feature that you won’t find with term life insurance.
+Learn more about how the Grow-Up® Plan works and pick out the best plan for your family.

 It’s like an extra financial safety net.
 Every time you make a payment, Gerber Life puts a little aside, which increases your policy’s cash value.
 You could let the cash value grow as a nest egg for your child’s future.
 Or, your child as an adult could turn in the policy for the available cash value.
 Or, you could take a loan against the cash value, such as for a financial emergency or if you temporarily need extra money for paying a bill.